 My attempts to answer this question have led me to study revolutions and social movements.
 I approach them through the lens of cultural and political sociology, and use comparative and historical methods to unearth the common logics and grammar of social transformation in turbulent times.
 In the process of research, I have also come to appreciate the role of globalization and the media – both traditional and social – in social change.

-Realizing Revolution: Culture, Contingency, and Change in Iran and Nicaragua, 1979-2009
+Realizing Revolution: Nationalism, Freedom, and Utopia in Iran and Nicaragua, 1979-1999

 Democracy through Revolution: Voice and Rights in the Revolutionary Process